cartesi/docs/cartesi-rollups/development/community-tools.md

 ## Tikua

-Tikua is a versatile JS Cartesi package designed for seamless integration with any visual library, whether in Browser or Terminal environments
+Tikua is a versatile JS Cartesi package designed for seamless integration with any visual library, whether in browser or terminal environments

 - **Features**:
 	- Integrates smoothly with any visual library on both Browser and Terminal.